zala-team/zala-api-docs/README.md

   https://api.zala.app/v1/acme_business/orders?page=2&per_page=100
 ```

-Note that page numbering is 1-based and that ommiting the `page` parameter will return the first page.
+Note that page numbering is 1-based and that omitting the `page` parameter will return the first page.

 To check the total count of the results you can use the `X-Total-Count` header: